 How much does it cost to ship a shipping container?

 When you ship FCL, you pay a flat fee for the entire container, regardless of how much is in it.

 But, once your shipment gets to be large enough – usually around 13 CBM, depending on your goods – it becomes well worth paying the flat fee because cost per unit on LCL is much higher.

 Here are some other factors that affect FCL pricing:

 - GRIs (General Rate Increases).
 These are container price increases that carriers can implement at the beginning and middle of each month, usually in response to demand.
 Learn more here.

 - Peak season price spikes.
 Peak season hits when businesses ship at higher volumes to make sure their supply is ready for the holiday shopping season.
 For FCL, peak season is typically between August-November.

 - Holiday delays.
 Shippers from China need to account for the Chinese New Year, usually in February, and Golden Week in fall, which are week-long holidays that impact demand and prices.
 Wherever your origin and destination, make sure to check the local calendar for important holidays.

-FCL rates & prices throughout the year
+FCL rates & prices year over year

-It’s worth noting that LCL prices are not subject to the same price fluctuations as FCL, instead remaining largely stable throughout the year.
+It’s worth noting that LCL prices are not typically subject to the same price fluctuations as FCL, instead remaining largely stable throughout the year.
 This is mostly due to the fact that pricing structures for LCL and FCL are very different: in an FCL shipment, the majority of the cost comes from the actual sea journey, whereas for LCL, the most significant costs cover loading and unloading.
 That means that for LCL, actual freight price changes are not as impactful.